ssanj/describe/QUESTIONS.md

 How to handle typeclasses in a context?
 Show for fullMethodNames, Show for name, show for Method definitions?
 Add context as a type param?

 Show[Context, T]

+What is the difference in the Repl between a String and writing to standout?
+ Strings seem to be constrained by the lenght of vals.isettings.maxPrintString, while println does not.

+How do we incorporate sorting into the query dsl?